orendain/DemeoMods/README.md

 - All attacks have 50% chance to heal you for 1 (if hurt)
 - Critical hits heal you for 1 and have 50% chance to heal you for 2 (if hurt)
 - Sneaking now adds damage to normal melee and ranged Poison attacks
-- Critical hits reduce ranged Poison attack cooldown by 1.
-Also regain 1 Action Point if not last action
+- Critical hits regain 1 Action Point if not last action and reduce ranged Poison attack cooldown by 1
 - Critical hits on LAST action gain Invisibility that lasts until the end of the NEXT round

 **Bard:**